aki21j/kalaage-form/README.md

 ## Build Setup

-Install npm if not present, then continue with the steps:
+First install 'npm' package if not present, then continue with the following steps:

 ``` bash